robert17/iotf-rtd/docs/messaging/payload.rst

 The **d** element is where you include all data for the event (or command) being transmitted in the message.

-* This element is required for your message to meet the IOTF message specification.
+* This element is required for your message to meet the IoTF message specification.
 * This must always be a JSON object (not an array)
 * In the case where you wish to send no data the **d** element should still be present, but contain an empty object.